RicoJia/ricojia.github.io/_posts/2024/2024-12-1-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

     - Calibration: to set a baseline of "good air".
 But when you calibrate it in an H2S rich environment, it's not good
     - "Unknown gas 100" can be resolved by powercycling
     - Some gas meters have two modes: slow and fast
+    - "Zero-air" mode means clean air.
+If a flammable gas is detected, it can trigger an alarm.

 ## Inspection with 3D LiDAR Examples